SiddharthMantri/cabify/README.md

 - I have stuck to jest as a testing library.
 I would have liked to use an integration testing suite such as cypress as well.

+### Future improvements
+- I would not have business logic on the front end.
+If this was a full stack challenge, I would have implemented a simple server that has the Checkout APIs that would be consumed by the UI.